-Such an increased myogenic responsiveness can contribute to maintain diameter of SV against increased blood pressure/increased wall stress and thus supporting orthostatic tolerance.
+Such an increased myogenic responsiveness can contribute to maintaining the diameter of SV against increased blood pressure/increased wall stress and thus supporting orthostatic tolerance.
 However, the adrenergic sensitization of vascular smooth muscle (e.g. due to increased expression of receptors) cannot be excluded.
-Alternatively, Ca2+-sensitization of the contractile machinery might occur and contribute to enhance adrenergic responsiveness via the RhoA/Rho-kinase pathway [Hilgers and Webb 2005].
+Alternatively, $Ca^{2+}$ -sensitization of the contractile machinery might occur and contribute to enhance adrenergic responsiveness via the RhoA/Rho-kinase pathway (Hilgers and Webb 2005).

-The magnitude of isobaric active tangential strains ( $T{KR}$ and $T{NE}$ ) which describe relaxation of the vessels in $Ca^{2+}$ -free KR relative to normal KR and NE solutions remained indistinguishable amongst experimental groups.
-Tilting prolonged over 2 weeks (HUT4) could not maintain or increase enhanced myogenic tone seen after 2 weeks [Szentiványi et al. 1997, Monos et al. 1991] further, instead it readjusted/normalized it to control (NC4) level.
+The magnitude of isobaric active tangential strains ( $T{KR}$ and $T{NE}$ ) which describe relaxation of the vessels in Ca2+-free KR relative to normal KR and NE solutions remained indistinguishable among experimental groups.
+Tilting prolonged over 2 weeks (HUT4) could not maintain or further increase enhanced myogenic tone seen after 2 weeks (Monos et al. 1991, Szentiványi et al. 1997), instead of readjusting/normalizing it to control (NC4) levels.

-Average body weight, food and water consumption showed only a negligible transient decline in the tilted groups at the beginning of the experiments, which normalized subsequently.
-The body weight in the NC group was higher than in the tilted ones.
-This difference is probably due to, on one hand, transient weight drop at the beginning of tilt and, on the other hand, the obviously higher physical work done by the rats kept in tilted position.
+Average body weight, food and water consumption showed only a negligible transient decline in the tilted groups at the beginning of the experiments, which subsequently became normalized.
+The body weight of NC animals was higher than in the tilted ones.
+This difference is probably partly due to a transient weight drop at the beginning of tilting and partly on the obviously higher physical work done by the rats kept in the tilted position.

-All these changes are in accordance with our earlier observations [Monos et al. 1989a] and with those of Assenmacher et al. [Assenmacher et al. 1995], who demonstrated that both acute and chronic orthostatic restraint induce only a transient elevation of stress hormone levels (e.g. adrenocorticotropic hormone, corticosterone).

-The presence of a substantial nonspecific nongravitational chronic stress was excluded by the markedly calm behavior of the rats without showing any avoidance reactions in the tubular cages.
-Thus, we have good reasons to assume that morphological and functional alteration of the SV was evoked by the orthostatic body position and not by behavioral or other nonspecific effects.
+All these changes are in accordance with our earlier observations (Monos et al. 1989a) and with those of Assenmacher et al. (1995), who demonstrated that both acute and chronic orthostatic restraint induce only a transient elevation of stress hormone levels (e.g. adrenocorticotropic hormone, corticosterone).
+The presence of substantial nonspecific non-gravitational chronic stress was excluded by the markedly calm behavior of the rats without showing any avoidance reactions in the tubular cages.
+Thus, we have good reasons to assume that morphological and functional alteration of the SV were evoked by the orthostatic body position and not by behavioral or other nonspecific effects.

 In summary, we demonstrated that increases in diameter and vascular myogenic tone of rat SV following two weeks of experimental orthostasis are reversible.
-Furthermore, functional and morphological remodeling after prolonged (4 week) tilting resulted in an increase of adrenergic responsiveness, proliferated medial smooth muscle layer, and expanded endothelial cells, while total wall and media thickness proved to be unaltered.
-Our data also show that 4 week duration of experimental orthostasis is not long enough to initiate severe pathological alteration in the saphenous vein.
+Furthermore, functional and morphological remodeling after prolonged (4 week) tilting resulted in an increase of adrenergic responsiveness, proliferated medial smooth muscle layer, and expanded endothelial cells, while total wall and media thickness were unaltered.
+Our data also show that 4 week duration of experimental orthostasis is not long enough to initiate severe pathological alterations in the saphenous vein.